naughtont3/docker-builds/hpcc-mpi/HPCC-SETUP.md

 containers spanning hosts (connected via the docker network).
  - See also: [scripts/startSSHDs_v2.sh](scripts/startSSHDs_v2.sh)

+Install C3 tools to help with parallel commands/scripts, etc.
+ - See 'Setup C3 Tools' below

 Lot of manual stuff...

  - Add the SSHKEY from my "headnode" container to each container